39+ Detailed NFT Statistics In 2023 [Updated]

 South Africa1.23 million

-36.)
+37.)
 Men are 2 times more likely to collect physical items than women.
-(Morning Consult)

 Morning Consult conducted a survey of US adults, which revealed that 45% of men collect physical items as an investment or hobby.
 Only 22% of women said they collected physical items.

-37.)
+38.)
 Reasons why consumers buy NFT in the United States by gender.
-(Statista)

 There are several reasons why Americans invest in NFTs; while both genders often noted return on investment, women were mostly invested in NFTs due to their popularity.